 48 Section 320.01(15)(a), F.S.
-STORAGE NAME: h0395a.TIS
+STORAGE NAME: h0395b.TTA

-\$125,000 per person for bodily injury, \$250,000 per incident for bodily injury, and \$50,000 for property damage.
-49 The owner or operator of a for-hire vehicle may also prove financial responsibility by providing satisfactory evidence of holding a motor vehicle liability policy issued by an insurance carrier, which is a member of the Florida Insurance Guaranty Association, or by providing a certificate of selfinsurance.50
+Florida law provides specific financial responsibility requirements to for-hire vehicles.
+For-hire vehicles, such as taxis and limousines must maintain a motor vehicle liability policy with minimum limits of \$125,000 per person for bodily injury, \$250,000 per incident for bodily injury, and \$50,000 for property damage.
+The owner or operator of a for-hire vehicle may also prove financial responsibility by providing satisfactory evidence of holding a motor vehicle liability policy issued by an insurance carrier, which is a member of the Florida Insurance Guaranty Association, or by providing a certificate of self-insurance.
+So

-For counties, to the extent not inconsistent with general or special law, the legislative and governing body of a county has the power to carry on county government, including, but not restricted to, the power to license and regulate taxis, jitneys, and limousines for hire, rental cars, and other passenger vehicles for hire that operate in the unincorporated areas of the county.51
+For counties, to the extent not inconsistent with general or special law, the legislative and governing body of a county has the power to carry on county government, including, but not restricted to, the power to license and regulate taxis, jitneys, and limousines for-hire, rental cars, and other passenger vehicles for-hire that operate in the unincorporated areas of the county.51